Suzanne Conklin Akbari Medieval Studies

 Andrea Achi (Department of Medieval Art and The Cloisters at the Metropolitan Museum)

 Marie-Laure Derat (Centre National de la Recherche Scientifique)

 Felege-Selam Yirga (The University of Tennessee Knoxville)

 March 19, 2021, 12:00-1:30 pm EST: The Turn to the Medieval in Ethiopian Studies – The Turn to Ethiopia in Medieval Studies II.
-Register in advance for this meeting here.
+The video recordings for this event can be seen here.

 Alessandro Bausi (Universität Hamburg)